smart-data-lake/smart-data-lake/docs/reference/actions.md

 title: Actions
 ---

 Actions describe dependencies between input and output DataObjects and necessary transformation to connect them.

+Some Actions allow only one input and one output, e.g. CopyAction, others can cope with several inputs and outputs, e.g. CustomDataFrameActions.
+As a best practice implement n:m Actions only if you have a good reason, otherwise stick to 1:1, 1:n and n:1 Actions in order to know exact dependencies from metadata.

 ## Transformations
 These can be custom transformers in SQL, Scala/Spark, or Python, OR predefined transformations like Copy, Historization and Deduplication, see [Transformations](transformations).

 ## MetaData
 As for DataObjects and Connections, various metadata can be provided for Action items.
 These help manage and explore data in the Smart Data Lake.
 Beside *name* and *description*, a *feed* and a list of *tags* can be specified.